-Impact HYD-3: The proposed project would not increase impervious surface coverage, which may result in increased stormwater runoff volumes and peak flows.
+Impact HYD-3: The proposed project may lead to an increase of impervious surface coverage, which may result in increased stormwater runoff volumes and peak flows.

 This impact addresses the potential for development activities to increase runoff and susceptibility to downstream flooding and/or erosion that is due to increased volumes or peak flows.